 Used regularly, fuel conditioner increases performance, reduces emissions and improves fuel economy.
 It also removes water from fuel lines and tanks, prevents and dissolves fungal growth, dissolves deposits from the fuel system, injectors and carburettors and de-carbonises combustion chambers.

-Water and heating
+Draining water and heating systems

 Burst water pipes can be a nightmare - yet easily avoided with some simple precautions;